eduardosanzb/eduardosanzb/notes/python-poc/python-poc.tdd.md

 * Reduce the burden of responding to messages.
 * Enhance message context and prioritization.
 * Provide a private and secure solution.
-* Provide a learning platform for Python, AWS, and LLM technologies.
+* Provide a learning platform for new technologies.

 ## Technology Stack
-* Python
+* Python and Typescript for backend and client interface.
-* FastAPI
-* PostgreSQL
-* Telegram Bot API
 * Local LLM (e.g., llama.cpp)
-* AWS (Elastic Beanstalk/ECS, RDS)

-## Deployment
-* The system shall be deployable to AWS using CI/CD pipelines.
-* Deployment scripts shall be provided for local development and production environments.

-## Testing
-* Unit tests shall be implemented for core logic.
-* E2E tests shall be implemented to verify end-to-end functionality.
-* API testing shall be implemented to verify API endpoints.

 ## Future Considerations
 * Integration with other messaging platforms.